AppStateESS/InternshipInventory/README.md

 Internship Inventory is a sleek, intunitive, and powerful web-application for tracking and approving student internships, created and maintained by the core team of [Electronic Student Services](http://ess.appstate.edu) at [Appalachian State University](http://www.appstate.edu).

+## Installation
+Instruction for [how to install Internship Inventory](https://github.com/AppStateESS/InternshipInventory/wiki/Installation) can be found in the Wiki.

 ## Documentation
-The project's documentation is maintained in the [wiki](https://github.com/AppStateESS/InternshipInventory/wiki).
+The project's [documentation is maintained in the wiki](https://github.com/AppStateESS/InternshipInventory/wiki).
 It's a bit sparse so far, but we're working on that.

 ## Bugs and feature requests